 Assessment is by means of 2 units of assessment at A2.

-Both AS level candidates and those intending to continue to A2 level will be assessed in the Summer Term of the 1st year.
+Both Lower Sixth students and those intending to continue to A2 level will be assessed in the Summer Term of the 1st year.

 Assessment for A2 level candidates will take place in the Summer Term of the 2nd year.
 The course is intended to meet the needs of the following types of candidates:-